 We also run a number of peer led activities throughout the week.

 The hope hub - which was held on a Saturday evening, has currently come to an end of the pilot programme.
-It is hoped to restart this in the New Year
+It is hoped that we will be able to run a similar programme soon.

 - Table of costs

 Table of costs Amount Cost Type £10.00 per month membership Per Session